hrdwsong/CBYD/README.md

 This repository serves as the official source code for the paper titled "Explicit Location-Label-Guided Foreground Feature Optimization Learning for Few-Shot Classification"

+Currently, the paper is under review.
+We will make the source code publicly available upon the publication of the paper.

 <div align="center"><img src="assets/arch.bmp" width="800"></div>

 ## Quick Start